salkuadrat/lucifer/README.md

 </html>
 ```

-Then run the app and open it in the browser, it will shows another html page containing `Hello Detective from template`
+Then you may run it, open in the browser, and you will see another html page containing `Hello Detective from template`.

-For more complete details to use `Mustache` template engine, you can read the [mustache manual](https://mustache.github.io/mustache.5.html).
+For more details on how to use `Mustache` engine, you may refer to the [mustache manual](https://mustache.github.io/mustache.5.html).

-To use other engines, such as [jinja](https://pub.dev/packages/jinja) or [jaded](https://pub.dev/packages/jaded), you can manage the template rendering yourself, and then send the html by calling `res.send()`
+If you want to use other templating engines, such as [jinja](https://pub.dev/packages/jinja) or [jaded](https://pub.dev/packages/jaded), you may do it by handling the template rendering yourself and send the rendered html using `res.send()`

 ```dart
 app.get('/', (Req req, Res res) async {